-2. Employees may carry up to one-half of their authorized annual leave into the next year.
-For example, if an employee is authorized 80 hours of annual leave, but for whatever reasons is not able to use but 40 hours, that 40 hours will be carried over to the next year.
+2. Employees may carry up to one-half of their authorized vacation leave into the next year.
+For example, if an employee is authorized 80 hours of annual leave, but for substantiated and approved reasons is not able to use but 40 hours, those other 40 hours can carried over to the next year.
 If he or she had used 60 hours, they would be able to carry over 20 hours to the next year.
-Employees wishing to carry over more than the allowed amount must submit their request to the Deputy Chief of Administration 30 days prior to the end of the calendar year.
+Employees wishing to carry over more than the allowed, or employees already at the maximum allowed, amount must submit their request to their respective Deputy Chief at least 30 days prior to the end of the calendar year.